silabs-alexandre/Zigbee-Network-Traces/README.md

 **TC Policies** :
 * TC_GlobalLinkKey : Use a global TC link key for all nodes
+* TC_HashedLinkKey : Use a global TC Link key which is hashed by the eui64 of each node
+* TC_UniqueLinkKey : Use a random unique TC link key for each node joining the network

 **Messaging** :
 * Multicast_SwitchLight : Project to send multicast message to a specific Group